Just Stick With the Doughnuts

 Note: I can’t deny their egg and cheese croissants though.
-Mm mm.
+Mm-mmm.

 Dottie’s Diner appears three times on the Roadfood Eat Before you Die list.
-The first two I was excited about – donuts and chicken pie – but this last one didn’t rank high on my list.
+The first two had me excited – donuts and chicken pie – but this last one didn’t rank high on my list.
 I simply do not like bread pudding.
 But I’d never had donutbread pudding… So after lunch, we bought it and…

 In the Book, “500 Things to Eat Before You Die,” the Sterns ranked this decadent dessert as one of the nation’s best.
 Stern even used a French word I’d never heard before, such is the greatness of this dish…

 You can head up to a certain heady Litchfield County inn and enjoy donut bread pudding as the $10 exclamation point on a $50 meal.
 Or you can go to Dottie’s Diner and have the same dessert for $3.50.
 Dottie’s makes it for the inn, using its renowned cinnamon doughnuts.

 Rather than turning custardy the way ordinary bread tends to do, these substantial sinkers maintain their doughnut avoirdupois, poising the pudding on the verge of cake.
 It comes as a quivery cream-and-tan cube swirled with luscious veins of cinnamon sugar and topped with crème anglaise and berries.

 Dottie’s pies are very good and the eclairs divine, but if you are looking for an extra-special sweet to top off your supper of chicken pie, donut bread pudding is a once-in-a-lifetime extravagance.